Maravai LifeSciences Holdings Inc (MRVI) Shares Plummet Below 1-Year High - News Heater

-Maravai LifeSciences Holdings Inc (NASDAQ: MRVI)’s stock price has decreased by -1.54 compared to its previous closing price of 5.19.
-However, the company has seen a 8.72% increase in its stock price over the last five trading sessions.
+Maravai LifeSciences Holdings Inc (NASDAQ: MRVI)’s stock price has plunge by -1.79relation to previous closing price of 5.02.
+Nevertheless, the company has seen a -0.40% plunge in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-11-09 that SAN DIEGO, Nov.
 09, 2023 (GLOBE NEWSWIRE) — Maravai LifeSciences, Inc. (NASDAQ: MRVI), a global provider of life science reagents and services to researchers and biotech innovators, is scheduled to participate in the following investor conferences during the month of November.

 Is It Worth Investing in Maravai LifeSciences Holdings Inc (NASDAQ: MRVI) Right Now?

-Maravai LifeSciences Holdings Inc (NASDAQ: MRVI) has a higher price-to-earnings ratio of 28.25x compared to its average ratio,, and the 36-month beta value for MRVI is at -0.27.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Maravai LifeSciences Holdings Inc (NASDAQ: MRVI) is 27.25x, which is above its average ratio.
+Moreover, the 36-month beta value for MRVI is -0.30.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.